smartdatalake/loci/README.md

 - Use LDA to extract and assign topics to clusters.
 - Use of frequent itemset mining to discover frequent location sets.

+LOCI was originally developed in the EU H2020 project [SLIPO](http://slipo.eu/).
+In SmartDataLake, its functionality is being extended to include:

+- Detection of Areas of Interest characterized by high or low mixture of POI types.
+- Analytics over time series data.

 #### Quick start

 Please see the provided [notebooks](https://github.com/SLIPO-EU/loci/tree/master/notebooks).